machinellama/media-utils/README.md

 React/Node app for viewing videos and images on your local filesystem, with some utility functions.

 - Note: only meant for running locally, not deployed/production servers.
-- Note: only tested on Linux, your milage may vary
+- Note: only tested on Linux, your mileage may vary

 # Setup
 - Prereq: nodejs, npm